Offirmo/offirmo-monorepo/stack--2022/3-advanced--browser/css--reset/README.md

 * deprecated elements and browsers/os should no longer be included
 * should be unit tested with visual regression

+IMPORTANT NOTE
+* since we may be using a foundation, this reset will only contain the needed stuff to correct ACTUAL USEFUL differences.
+  * we don't aim at covering all the rare quirks

 ## Contributing